What is English Bridle Leather?

 All of these hides age beautifully if looked after and will become a trusted favourite which will serve you for many, many years.

 It is important to note that leather is a natural product and will continually change over time.
 It will expand, contract and darken with use and begin to take on its own unique 'patina'.
 This is the same for any leather item you purchase.
-The dog lead that you receive today will look and feel completely different in 2, 4, 6, 12, 48, 60 months time.
+The dog lead that you receive today will look and feel completely different in 2, 4, 6 and 10 years time.

 Leather of all types will stretch slightly, particularly if it is subjected to heavy forces, such as a dog constantly pulling.
 A piece of equipment will not stop pulling behaviour, only consistent and effective training will address this issue.